-Many people think a brand is a logo, and while a logo is a big part of a brand, it is certainly not where an organization’s brand starts and stops.
-A brand is so much more than a logo, and managed properly a brand can precede your organization and do the important work of conveying your mission and business, even when you’re not around.
+Many people think a brand is only a logo, and while a logo is a big part of a brand, it’s definitely not where an organization’s brand starts and stops.
+A brand is so much more than a logo, and when managed properly, a brand can precede your organization to do the important work of conveying your mission and business, even when you’re not around.

 So all that sounds great, right?
 Sure.
 But the ultimate question is what are the elements and how exactly do you “properly” manage them?
 Well, here you go: